 Jay Pecora is Associate Professor of Theatre at SUNY Potsdam and director of the Theatre Education Teacher Certification program.

 A former President of NYSTEA, Jay received his BFA from the Theatre School at DePaul, his teacher certification in social studies from Hunter College and an MA in Urban Education from the Graduate Center CUNY.
 His PhD is from New York University in Theatre Education.

 As a professional actor and director, Jay worked in LA, Chicago and NYC.
 While at SUNY Potsdam Jay has directed Funnyhouse of a Negro, The Good Woman of Szechwan, Anon(ymous), The Wrestling Season, Romeo and Juliet, and Topdog/Underdog, as well as devised several plays in collaboration with students.
 One such production, Project Homecoming, represented the United States at the International Drama in Education Association conference in Hong Kong.

 Tony Ravinsky is the chorus teacher at Cornwall Central High School.
 He received his Masters of Music at the University of Connecticut and his Bachelors of Music from the Crane School of Music at SUNY Potsdam.

-Tony is currently directing a Women’s Choir, Male & Female A Cappella Groups, Mixed Choir, and Select Chorus at Cornwall Central High School in addition to his curricular classes.
+Tony is currently the Cornwall Central School District’s Music Department Chair while directing a Women’s Choir, Male & Female A Cappella Groups, Mixed Choir, and Select Chorus at Cornwall Central High School.

 Adam Shatraw is currently the Choir and Theatre Director at East Syracuse Minoa High School where he conducts three choirs and produces two productions each year.
 Previously he worked at Byram Hills High School in Armonk, NY where he directed over 30 productions and taught classes in Theatre and Theatre Tech.
 In 2010, he received the Teacher Recognition Award for Byram Hills HS.